Erf-az/LLM-Security-Quality-Checklist/README.md

 Contributions are welcome!
 If you have additional test cases, improved payloads, or new automated tool integrations, please open an issue or submit a pull request.

-## 📄 License

-This checklist is provided under the [MIT License](./LICENSE) – feel free to use, modify, and distribute with attribution.

 ## 📚 References

 - [MITRE ATLAS](https://atlas.mitre.org/)